linux-lock/bpflock/README.md

 ## 2. Protections

-bpflock implements protection using multiple small bpf programs each separated by functionality.
+bpflock combines multiple small bpf programs each separated by functionality.
 Each program can be launched independently without interfering with the rest.

 The semantic of all programs is:

-* Permission: each program supports three different permission model.
+* Permission: each program supports three different permission models.
   - Allow|none: access is allowed.
   - Deny: access is denied for all processes.
   - Restrict: access is allowed only from processes that are in the initial mnt and other namespaces.
 This allows systemd and container managers to properly access all functionality.